carini599/Airbnb_Seattle_Carina_Breu/README.md

 ## File Descriptions <a name="files"></a>

 My exploratory work on the airbnb dataset is shown and described in detail in the file airbnb_seattle_notebook.ipynb I described my way of steping through the data in markdown along with code in Python and charts that visualize my findings.
-The zip folder data.zip contains all necessary data csv files to execute the code.
+The files listing.csv and calendar.csv contain all necessary data to execute the code.

 ## Results <a name="results"></a>